Samsung Electronics considers Galaxy Note 7 recall: source

-SEOUL Tech giant Samsung Electronics Co Ltd is considering a recall of its new flagship Galaxy Note 7 devices amid reports that some of the premium phones are catching fire due to battery problems, a person familiar with the matter said on Friday.
+SEOUL Tech giant Samsung Electronics Co Ltd (005930.KS) is considering a recall of its new flagship Galaxy Note 7 devices amid reports that some of the premium phones are catching fire due to battery problems, a person familiar with the matter said on Friday.

 The person, who declined to be identified as the deliberations were not yet finalised, told Reuters the firm had not decided specifics such as the timeline for a potential recall or how many phones could be affected.